monbro/meteor-soundcloud-nodejs-api-wrapper-package/README.md

   var client = Soundcloud.getClient();

-  // some api calls like the following examples belong to here }
+  // some api calls like the following examples would belong to here }
 ```